Analysis | The White House declines to clean up Trump’s comments on a peaceful transfer of power

 But McEnany is not a typical press secretary, just as Trump is not a typical president.

 “You are referring to the question asked by the Playboy reporter, right?”
 McEnany replied.
-When Karl reiterated his question, McEnany again referred to the questioner’s publication, pointedly, emphasizing the word “Playboy.”
+When Karl reiterated his question, McEnany again referred to the questioner’s publication, pointedly emphasizing the word “Playboy.”
 She then said that the original question reflected the reporter’s “deranged wish” that Trump would leave the White House.

-This isn’t a cleanup effort obviously.
+This isn’t a cleanup effort, obviously.
 Instead, it’s an effort to disparage the question to which Trump was responding, by shaming the men’s magazine for which the reporter worked.
 Trump’s view of Playboy is not as hostile as McEnany’s response of course, given that he’s appeared on its cover, participated in one of its adult-themed videos and warmly embraced its employees.

 “It’s a very direct and very simple question,” Karl continued.
 “If the president loses this election, will this White House, will this president assure us that there will be a peaceful transfer of power?”